virtualous/blog-v3/_posts/2016-07-15-why-jekyll-over-wordpress.md

 # Jekyll

 ## 1. Simple
 Jekyll has no database!
-Jekyll runs nothing in the server.
+Jekyll runs nothing on the server.
 It just keeps files ready to be served.
 Jekyll is really simple once you understand the basic structure and functions.
 It supports markdown for posts and pages.
-It uses the famous **Liquid Syntax** by shopify for condition logic and other functionalities which are human readable way of coding!
+It uses the famous **Liquid Syntax** by shopify for condition logic and other functionalities which is human readable coding!
 I think this way of coding is very comprehensive even to a non-coder.

 ## 2. Light, fast and secure
 Since Jekyll is light by default, it is fast.
 If you want to see the difference then take a Jekyll site (take this site for example) and a WordPress site and compare them on [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/){: target="_blank" rel="nofollow"}.
 Brad has a good comparision [here](https://bradonomics.com/jekyll-wordpress-speed/){: target="_blank" rel="nofollow"}.

-Having no database is kind of good when we are looking at security. **Static** sites are way more secure than **Dynamic** ones or almost unhackable.
+Having no database is kind of good when we are looking at security. **Static** sites are way more secure than **Dynamic** ones.
+Static sites are almost unhackable.

 ## 3. You are in control!
 You are responsible for even a single extra space added to the code!
 So you have the complete control of the website or blog.
 This also means that you can easily minify, compress all the assets as you like.

 {% include adsense-inside-post.html %}

 Eventually, I switched all my blogs to Jekyll and I always have a local copy of my blog which wasn't easy to have in WordPress.
 I'm pretty happy with the performance of my blogs.
-They do not earn much but I'm the designer for all of them.
+For example, my chess blog [kidschessworld](http://kidschessworld.com){: target="_blank"} is built using Jekyll and hosted on Github Pages which has helped me gain some business(I teach chess online).

 You don't have to worry about the design part.
 There are hundreds of themes already available.
-You can subscribe to my blog to get a detailed list of free responsive Jekyll themes and their links.
+You can [subscribe](http://eepurl.com/bZdvSP){: target="_blank" rel="nofollow"} to my blog to get a detailed list of free responsive Jekyll themes and their links.

 # Start here
 Usually, Jekyll is hosted on github pages but you can also host it on any other conventional hosting service.
 But one thing you observe is that, all the Jekyll themes are put in a github repository.
 So to test it out you should know how to fork(copy) them to your own account.
 To do that, you should have a github account.
 So [sign up for a free account](https://github.com/join?source=header-home){: target="_blank" rel="nofollow"}.